|

 results in the execution of the following operations:

-from the project and remove sections delimited with
+Plugins/Android from the project and remove sections delimited with

 being included directly by Unity in the Android build as

-will be patched to include them instead from their
+mainTemplate.gradle will be patched to include them instead from their

-local maven repositories.mainTemplate.gradle
+local maven repositories.mainTemplate.gradle at the

 line matching the pattern

-.*apply plugin: 'com\.android\.(application|library)'.*
+.*apply plugin: 'com\.android\.(application|library)'.* or the section

-starting at the line // Android Resolver Repos Start
+starting at the line // Android Resolver Repos Start.

 If you want to control the injection point in the file, the section

-delimited by the lines // Android Resolver Repos Start
+delimited by the lines // Android Resolver Repos Start and

-should be placed in the global scope
+// Android Resolver Repos End should be placed in the global scope

-at the line matching the pattern ***DEPS***
+before the dependencies section.mainTemplate.gradle at the line matching the pattern ***DEPS*** or

-the section starting at the line // Android Resolver Dependencies Start
+the section starting at the line // Android Resolver Dependencies Start.

 If you want to control the injection point in the file, the section

-delimited by the lines // Android Resolver Dependencies Start
+delimited by the lines // Android Resolver Dependencies Start and

-// Android Resolver Dependencies End
+// Android Resolver Dependencies End should be placed in the

-dependencies
+dependencies section.mainTemplate.gradle

-at the line matching the pattern android +{
+at the line matching the pattern android +{ or the section starting at

-the line // Android Resolver Exclusions Start
+the line // Android Resolver Exclusions Start.

 If you want to control the injection point in the file, the section

-delimited by the lines // Android Resolver Exclusions Start
+delimited by the lines // Android Resolver Exclusions Start and

-should be placed in the global
+// Android Resolver Exclusions End should be placed in the global

-section.The Android Resolver creates the
+scope before the android section.The Android Resolver creates the

-to quickly determine the set
+ProjectSettings/AndroidResolverDependencies.xml to quickly determine the set

 of resolved dependencies in a project.
 This is used by the auto-resolution